joshSzep/therobotoverlord-mono/docs/business-requirements/01-product-vision.md

 ## Product Vision

 A satirical, AI-moderated debate arena where users, called citizens, argue inside a fictional authoritarian state.
-The Overlord evaluates every contribution for logic, tone, and relevance.
-It responds in-character with humor and irony.
-The visual identity evokes 1960s Soviet propaganda posters.
-The experience is playful, strict, and consistent.
+The Robot Overlord is a humorless, witty judge that evaluates every contribution for logic, tone, and relevance with bureaucratic precision.
+The visual identity feels like a propaganda poster collided with a pneumatic mail room - deliberately uncomfortable and unsettling.
+Citizens must navigate this dystopian debate bureaucracy where even their arguments are processed through official channels and judged by an authoritarian AI.
+The experience should feel slightly uncomfortable - that is the point.

 ## Core Ideas